-Variations of handball were played in countries all over the world, including ancient Egypt and Rome.287 Ball games were part of the religious and cultural life of the people of Mesoamerica from ancient times through the period of Spanish contact.
-Players wore gloves weighing up to 14 pounds, and they used a ball of rubber, which appears to have been unknown in the European variation of the game.288 In Ireland, where the game dates back to at least the sixteenth century, balls were made of "cowhair or wool in its raw state and, later, of woollen [sic] thread and elastic rolled round a 'heart' or core of wood, preferably from the root of a briar."289 northern California during the Gold Rush.
-One of the first handball courts in the state, Cullen's Saloon and Shamrock Ball and Racket Court, was documented in San Francisco in 1851.291 Basques from France also played the game, bringing it to the Los Angeles area when they settled in the region; the earliest remaining example of a Basque handball court in the Los Angeles area is located in La Puente and was founded in 1939.
-The Young Men's Christian Organization (YMCA) had facilities containing handball courts that were constructed in the area in the late 1920s, no longer extant.292
+game.
+In Ireland, where the game dates back to at least the sixteenth century, balls were made of "cowhair or wool in its raw state and, later, of woollen [sic] thread and elastic rolled round a 'heart' or core of wood, preferably from the root of a briar."

+The Irish brought the game to America in the nineteenth century.
+Both the Irish and the Mesoamerican versions of the game emphasized the hand as the instrument to hit the ball, rather than a paddle, which was utilized in other variations.
+The Irish introduced the game to Northern California during the Gold Rush.
+One of the first handball courts in the state, Cullen's Saloon and Shamrock Ball and Racket Court, was documented in San Francisco in 1851.
+Basques from France also played the game, bringing it to the Los Angeles area when they settled in the region; the earliest remaining example of a Basque handball court in the Los Angeles area is located in La Puente and was founded in 1939.
+The Young Men's Christian Organization (YMCA) had facilities containing handball courts that were constructed in the area in the late 1920s, no longer extant.